-Lan Deng’s research and teaching interests are in the areas of housing, real estate, and local public finance.
-She is particularly interested in examining how government actions affect housing and urban development and how to design effective affordable housing policy in both China and the U.S. Prof. Deng has studied extensively the Low-income Housing Tax Credit (LIHTC) Program, the largest affordable housing production program in the United States.
-She has published work that examines the economic efficiency of the LIHTC program, how it compares with the alternative housing choice voucher program, and what neighborhood impacts the LIHTC-funded affordable housing projects have generated.
-More recently, Prof. Deng has expanded her research to examine housing market dynamics and housing policy issues in China.
-Prof. Deng is a faculty associate for the Center for Chinese Studies at the University of Michigan.
-She also serves on the International Editorial Advisory Board for the journal of Housing Studies.
+Lan Deng’s research and teaching interests fall broadly in the areas of housing, real estate, and local public finance.
+She is particularly interested in examining and evaluating the different types of interventions directed towards housing and real estate development.
+These interventions include formal government housing programs as well as grassroots community-based initiatives.
+As an expert on affordable housing policies and affordable housing finance, Prof. Deng has studied extensively the Low-income Housing Tax Credit (LIHTC) Program, the largest affordable housing production program in the United States.
+She has published work that examines the economic efficiency of the LIHTC program, how it compares with the housing choice voucher program, and what neighborhood impacts the LIHTC-funded affordable housing developments have generated.
+Her current research examines the year-15 challenges LIHTC projects face.
+Prof. Deng has also expanded her research to examine housing market dynamics and housing policy issues in China.

 Professor Deng holds a Ph.D. in city and regional planning (2004) from University of California, Berkeley, an M.S.
 (1999), and B.S.
 (1996) from Peking University, China.

 - Jie Chen and Lan Deng (Corresponding Author).
 2014.
 Financing Affordable Housing through Compulsory Saving: the Two-decade Experience of Housing Provident Fund in China.
-Forthcoming in Housing Studies.
+Housing Studies 29(7): 937-958.